 People in India have a unique belief in Lord Krishna.
 They don’t let their precious God find anything little or less in their decorations.

-This festival falls on the fourth consecutive day of Deepawali festival so there is a great number of diyas (lighting lamps) and candles decorated in each house.
+This festival falls on the fourth consecutive day of the Deepawali festival so there is a great number of diyas (lighting lamps) and candles decorated in each house.
 Alongside praying to Lord Krishna, devotees pray to Lord Govardhan as well.

 In every Hindu family, the rituals of Govardhan Puja hold a great value because it is an essential gesture of Hindus to thank LordKrishna and Lord Govardhan.